-In addition to the key audit partner rotation requirements applicable to PIE companies we audit, EY has established a long association safeguards framework.
-This is consistent with the requirements of the IESBA Code as well as gradual rotation under Article 17 of 537/2014, and includes consideration of the threats to independence created by the involvement of EY professionals over a long period of time and a safeguards framework to address such threats.
+In addition to the key audit partner rotation requirements applicable to PIE audit clients, EY has also established a long association safeguards framework.
+This is consistent with the requirements of the IESBA Code and includes consideration of the threats to independence created by the involvement of EY professionals over a long period of time and a safeguards framework to address such threats.

-We employ processes to effectively monitor compliance with internal rotation, and requirements for audit partners and other EY professionals who have had a long association with the audited entity as well as gradual rotation.
+We employ processes to effectively monitor compliance with internal rotation, and requirements for audit partners and other EY professionals who have had a long association with the audited entity.